halllo/AspireExperiments/README.md

 # AspireExperiments

-This experimental web application explores dotnet aspire with a dotnet backend, angular frontend, and yarp gateway.
+This experimental web application explores dotnet aspire with a dotnet backend, angular frontend, angular custom element, and yarp gateway, with static files.

 ## Problems